Hiroki6/hiroki-site/content/posts/Flippin-bank-writes-up-hackthebox.md

 ## Foothold

 When I connect to the instance using the `nc` command, I am prompted to enter my username and password.
 After entering them, a leaked ciphertext is displayed, and I am asked to input another ciphertext.
-I copy the leaked ciphertext and paste it there, but I receive an error message saying `Please try again`.
+I copy the leaked ciphertext and paste it there, but I receive an error message saying "Please try again".
 It appears that the ciphertext I entered was incorrect.

 ![first_request](/media/flippin-bank/first_request.png)

 Let's take a look at `app.py` file that I downloaded from the challenge page.
-Within the file, it decrypts the cipher text and checks if the plain text includes `admin&password=g0ld3n_b0y`.
+Within the file, it decrypts the cipher text and checks if the plain text includes "admin&password=g0ld3n_b0y".
 If this string is included, the app displays the flag.

 ```python